There's nothing quite like opening the door and breathing fresh, clean,

 and we can all help to clean it up.
 Starting now!

-What can I do to help reduce air pollution?
+What can you do to help reduce air pollution?

 So now you know the problems, but what's the solution?
 Here are ten simple